Romania: Orthodox believers observe Forgiveness Sunday

 Where?
 Romania and all other Christian Orthodox countries.

 The meaning.
 This is on the last Sunday before Great Lent, when all Orthodox Christians ask each other for forgiveness for injured feelings, offence and disrespect.
 It is the last day when it’s allowed to eat dairy food (milk, cheese), eggs but not meat, the day which closes a week called “Maslenitsa” (Pancake Week).
 Great Lent begins after Forgiveness Sunday; it’s considered to be the most important Lent for Orthodox Christians.
-It lasts 48 days till Orthodox Easter, which is on March 10th in 2019.
+It lasts 48 days till Orthodox Easter, which is on Sunday, April 24.
 Also on this day the Church looks back on the expulsion of Adam and Eve from the Paradise.

 How it is celebrated.
 A lot of Orthodox Christians start their day with the words of forgiveness.
 “Forgive me for what I’ve done wrong” – you ask your parents, your children, your spouse or partner, your friends and your close ones”, Anka from Romania says.
 “People call their relatives, or send emails just asking for forgiveness.
 It's also very important to feel that you sincerely (truly) forgive others, to feel that negative energy and bad thoughts are leaving your heart.
 The traditional answer is: “God forgives, forgive me”.
 It makes us free before Great Lent and purifies our souls”, explains Anka.